-Action: The Board of Directors authorized the Chief Executive Officer or his
+Action: The Board of Directors authorized the Chief Executive Officer or his delegate to contract with providers for the Covered California Program within acceptable rate ranges.

 BOARD MEMBER COMMENTS AND BOARD COMMITTEE REPORTS

 Director Byron reported that she met with the Communications team to review the new CalOptima Health website and wanted to comment on how fabulous it is.
 She noted the information was very thorough and has a lot of great resources for members and providers.